berndverst/bernd.dev/content/posts/trim-videos-instantly.md

 ## Instantly trim videos

 The following command reads the source video and copies all streams contained within (video, audio, subtitles) to the output.
-The various time parameters ensure only a specific part of the original video is written to the output.
-The video and audio streams and not reencoded.
-For this reason this operation is near instant.
+The various time parameters ensure only a specific part of the original video is written to the output. **The video and audio streams are not reencoded.** The time required for reencoding would directly depend on the duration of the video, however we are simply copying parts of the video.
+For this reason **the following operation is near instant**.
 A huge time saving over workflows involving video editors.

 ```bash
 INFILE="video.mp4"